Criminal Appeal Lawyers — Toronto, Milton, Oshawa, Newmarket & Brampton

 - A misapprehension of the evidence (mistake as to the substance of the evidence) that is central to why the judge's convicted the Appellant.

-- Defence counsel acted in a conflict of interest that prevented them form properly representing their client.
+- Defence counsel acted in a conflict of interest that prevented them from properly representing their client.

 - The trial judge failed to explain the importance of the evidence to the jury on a material issue or misstated the evidence to the jury